Please find here a complete step-by-step explanation of how to optimise the submission of your project proposal for CELTIC.

 In addition, we are running several Launch Call Events and Proposers Days every year where interested parties can discuss their project ideas and potential project proposals with other interested experts and with representatives from the Public Authorities.
 Please watch out for upcoming CELTIC-NEXT Events.

-STEP 3 - CONTACT YOUR PUBLIC AUTHORITY
+STEP 3 - CONTACT YOUR PUBLIC AUTHORITIES

 CONTACT YOUR NATIONAL FUNDING AGENCY ASAP